 - Reflect on concepts like ethnocentrism, racism, discrimination, segregation etc.

 - Develop cross-cultural empathy, flexibility and tolerance for ambiguity.

 - Learn how to apply the cultural differences based on Geert Hofstede’s theory.

-- Exchange best practices with other teachers on how to handle difficult situations with learners from vulnerable backgrounds.
+- Exchange best practices with other teachers and adult educators on how to handle difficult situations with learners from vulnerable backgrounds.

 - Get inspired on how to encourage a stimulating and open learning environment and foster collective learning.

 Adult educators, teachers (pre-school, primary, secondary, vocational, adult education centers), teachers trainers, school leaders and other school staff and professional workers that work with learners from disadvantaged backgrounds.
 Any other professionals that are interested in improving their intercultural competences.

 For groups of 6-8 participants or more, we adapt the course content and approach to the specific needs of your educational center and offer personalized funding assistance.

 Day 1 – The realities of intercultural classrooms

 - Sharing stories about the realities of intercultural classrooms